Scott Point Waterworks District provides potable water services to 61 properties located on Scott Point on Salt Spring Island, B.C.

 The trustees are pleased to note that the watering restrictions had an immediate impact on consumption and residents reduced their water usage by an average of 20%, and allowed the District’s scarce water resources to survive the extended 2021 drought.

-Residents are reminded that water remains a scare quantity on Scott Point and care on use should be exercised always.
+Residents are reminded that water remains a scarce quantity on Scott Point and residents should make every drop count.
 And the rainfall is a good reminder that now is a very good time to install rainwater capture tanks to be ready for gardening in 2022.

 Aug 10/21 – AGM Report